fox-it/dissect-docs/docs/source/advanced/record_descriptors.rst

 GroupedRecord
 -------------

-A ``GroupedRecord`` holds multiple records and offers a flat view of the records.
+A :class:`~flow.record.base.GroupedRecord` holds multiple records and offers a flat view of the records.
 Suppose you wish to record an event system that contains events with triggers and events with actions.
-You could use a ``GroupedRecord`` to compose records reflecting these combinations:
+You could use a :class:`~flow.record.base.GroupedRecord` to compose records reflecting these combinations:

 .. code-block:: python

+    from flow.record import GroupedRecord

     if action:
         yield GroupedRecord("event/grouped", [event, action])